Ohio's Mandated Abuse Reporting:

 Julie Holmes-Taylor, Director, Greene County Animal Control

-Ohio Animal Welfare Federation is an approved provider of content which enhances professional competence and aligns with the 5 domains of the CAWA Exam specifications.
+Ohio Animal Welfare Federation is an approved provider of content which enhances professional competence and aligns with th5 domains of the CAWA Exam specifications.
 Every hour of training equals 1 CE towards CAWA Recertification.

 REGISTRATION FEE